CatherineTrevor/gothenburg-netball/README.md

     e.
 As a first time visitor I want to, understand the fees involved.

     f.
-As a first time visitor I want to, feel invited to join a session.
+As a first time visitor I want to, feel encourages to join a session.

     g.
 As a first time visitor I want to, feel comfortable contacting someone for more information.

     h.
 As a first time visitor I want to, connect to the club's social media channels.

     i.
-As a first time visitor I want to, understand what I need to join.
+As a first time visitor I want to, understand what equipment I need to bring to a training session.

     j.
 As a first time visitor I want to, understand what I will gain from coming to a session.